Now That We're Dead: Music videos

-The first music video of the song was released on November 16, 2016, and was directed by Herring & Herring and edited by Jeremiah Bruckart.
-The second music video was released on May 31, 2017, and was filmed in Mexico City by Brett Murray.
+The first music video directed by Herring & Herring and filmed at Be Electric Studios in Brooklyn, New York on September 22, 2016 and edited by Jeremiah Bruckart.
+It was released on November 16, 2016, The second music video was released on May 31, 2017, and was filmed in Mexico City by Brett Murray.

 In other media

 The song was used as the entrance theme for WWE wrestler The Undertaker during the first night of WrestleMania 36 prior to his Boneyard Match against AJ Styles.
-The match was also The Undertaker’s final match of his career, as he would then announce his retirement from in-ring competition at Survivor Series later in the year, which coincided with the 30th anniversary of his debut with the company.
+The match was also The Undertaker's final match of his career, as he would then announce his retirement from in-ring competition at Survivor Series later in the year, which coincided with the 30th anniversary of his debut with the company.
 The song was also used in a video package celebrating his career which aired during the event.

 In July 2020, WWE chairwoman Stephanie McMahon revealed that Metallica was originally scheduled to perform the song live at WrestleMania 36, which was to be held at Raymond James Stadium in Tampa, Florida, had the COVID-19 pandemic not forced WWE to hold the show behind closed doors.
 Raymond James Stadium hosted WrestleMania 37 the following year instead.
 Metallica did not make an appearance at WrestleMania 37.